Qiskit-Partners/qiskit-runtime/docs/getting_started.rst

 that come as part of ``qiskit>=0.26.0`` or can be installed individually.
 For usage examples see the :ref:`tutorials`.
 Example Runtime programs can also be found in the sidebar navigation.
+Additional information can be found in the
+`IBM Quantum Runtime documentation <https://quantum-computing.ibm.com/lab/docs/iql/runtime/>`_.

 Tutorial Requirements
 ======================